garagehive/garagehive.github.io/docs/garagehive-line-checker.md

    ![](media/garagehive-line-checker-unit-price-vs-unit-cost3.png)

-4. Enable the **Prevent Posting if Unit Price is Less than Cost** slider.
+4. Enable the **Prevent Posting if Unit Price is Less or Equal Than Cost** slider.

    ![](media/garagehive-line-checker-unit-price-vs-unit-cost4.png)